php-enqueue/enqueue-dev/docs/bundle/config_reference.md

             # The receive strategy to be used.
 We suggest to use basic_consume as it is more performant.
 Though you need AMQP extension 1.9.1 or higher
             receive_method:       basic_get # One of "basic_get"; "basic_consume"

-            # The option tells whether RabbitMQ broker has delay plugin installed or not
+            # The delay strategy to be used.
+Possible values are "dlx", "delayed_message_plugin" or service id
-            delay_plugin_installed: false
+            delay_strategy:       dlx
         amqp_lib:

             # The connection to AMQP broker set as a string.
 Other parameters are ignored if set